Cindelevelyn/cindelevelyn/README.md

 I'm Cindel, a 24yo computer engineer with a passion for web development and UX/UI design.

-- 🎓 Education: Computer Engineering at IFSULDEMINAS
+- 🎓 Computer Engineering at IFSULDEMINAS

 - 🏢 I'm currently working at **Blocks Revit** as front-end developer and as a freelancer.